São Paulo FC: 2021–present: Champions of Everything

 In 2023, just like six years before, Rogério Ceni was sacked and replaced by Dorival Júnior after getting eliminated in the quarter-final of the Campeonato Paulista to underdogs and eventual runners-up Água Santa.
 Under the guidance of Dorival, São Paulo won its first Copa do Brasil title in a memorable run, defeating along the way Ituano, Sport Recife and, most notably, city rivals Palmeiras and Corinthians and defending champions Flamengo in the finals, winning the first leg 1–0 in the Maracanã and drawing 1–1 at the second leg in the Morumbi.
 The club finished 11th in the Campeonato Brasileiro and reached the quarter-finals of the Copa Sudamericana, being eliminated by eventual champions L.D.U.
 Quito.

 After a successful year, Dorival Júnior left São Paulo in January 2024 to manage the Brazil national team; it was the third time the club lost their manager to a national team in more than eight years (the others being Juan Carlos Osorio to Mexico in 2015 and in the following year, Edgardo Bauza to Argentina).
 Juventude manager Thiago Carpini was appointed as Dorival's replacement, guiding the club to the 2024 Supercopa Rei defeating Palmeiras on penalties at the Mineirão in Belo Horizonte.
+With the Supercopa Rei title, São Paulo became the only team in Brazil to win all the competitions that are held and still exist in the Brazilian football calendar, earning the nickname "Champions of Everything".

+At the beginning of 2026, president Julio Casares was impeached and Harry Massis Júnior assumed in his place.
+The club had a revenue of R$ 1,07 billion reais in 2025; in the same year the debt was lowered to R$ 858,2 million reais.
+In May 2026 Dorival Júnior returned as manager, after the dismissal of Roger Machado.
+In September 2026, Julio Casares was expelled from São Paulo's membership rolls; the ex-president will have to pay compensation to the club.